Edinunzio/lessons-log/wahh/chapter1.md

 ### Web Application Security

 SSL may defend against eavesdropping, but none of the below.
+This just prevents other users on the same network from viewing or modifying data in transit.

 *Common Categories of Vulnerability*
   * *Broken authentication:* Various defects within the application's login mechanism